Desbeers/SwiftlyKodiAPI/README.md

 It is currently very much work in progress....

-I'm using this package in my Apple TV Video Client for Kodi [Komodio](https://github.com/Desbeers/Komodio).
+I'm using this package in a few of my projects:

+- [Kodio](https://github.com/Desbeers/Kodio): an macOS and iPad music rem ote
+- [Komodio](https://github.com/Desbeers/Komodio): an Apple TV Video Client

 ## Documentation